 - the emergency procedures

-- For information regarding what is a confined space, the hazards of confined spaces and poorly ventilated areas, go to our hazard sheet.
+- For information regarding what is a confined space, the hazards of confined spaces and poorly ventilated areas, go to our Confined Spaces hazard page.

 - The full text of the regulations can be viewed and downloaded from the Victorian Legislation and Parliamentary Documents website - click on Victorian Law Today, then on Statutory Rules, and then on "O" to find the Occupational Health and Safety Regulations.